The hunting of wild hogs in the United States was introduced to the natives by European immigrants.

 Expedition crews and explorers brought firearms that they utilized to source food.
 Journals documenting early exploration voyages to the Americas are abounded with evidence of boar and sow hunting for nourishment.

-However, contrary to popular belief, there is much more involved than just picking up a bow and arrow or rifle and aiming it at a wild hog.
+However, contrary to popular belief, there is much more involved than just picking up a bow and arrow or an accurate hunting rifle aim for hunting a wild hog.
 For a successful hunt, you must be familiar first with the basics of hunting, understand your prey’s behavior, and know how to effectively use hunting tools, gadgets, and weapons to your advantage.

 When it comes to wild hog hunting, anecdotal evidence reveals that the use of knives and arrows can be challenging.
 The hide of feral swine is hardy, thus difficult to penetrate.
 Thus, most hog hunters prefer firearms to traditional weaponry such as knives.
 However, when the topic of guns and hunting fall within the same discussion, it is a bit confusing.

 The associated lingo may prove a challenge, especially to someone new to hunting, such as the caliber talk.